yrsong15/CellSociety/doc/DESIGN.md

 	* Different kinds of species will extend from the Species superclass and could have different characteristics.
 In other words, the structure will be open to extension.
 On the other hand, it will be closed to changes in algorithms.
 For example, different ways of defining satisfaction of a species should not lead to code changes in other classes.
 The other classes should follow the same open closed principle.

 + **Cells**
+    * A way of representing a cell, or position, on the grid.
+It keeps track of the current occupants in the cell and also knows where it itself is located on the grid (location).
+    * Also has a getState function since each species could have a different state and an applyEffect function, which applies the effect of a species moving to that cell on the cell and its inhabitants.
+    * Extended for some simulations that have additional parameters to control for each location on the grid.

 + **Neighborhood**
+    * Finds and keeps track of a cell's surrounding neighbors and can be extended as each simulation might consider different locations to be 'neighbors'.
+    * Also has a function to return a list of locations in which species are of a certain state.

 + **Shapes**
+    * Constructs a shape that has a specific positioning on the grid based on the given values of row, column, length of a side, and margin for display purposes.
+    * Has the capability to represent a variety of different shapes, with hexagon and square being the only ones implemented so far.

 + **Location**
+    * Keeps track of x and y coordinate pairings.
+    * Given a list of locations, it can also return locations that are adjacent to it.

 + **Orientation**
+    * Knows which way a species is facing (N, NW, NE, E, S, SE, SW, W) and also returns what are considered 'forward locations' for ForagingAnts simulation.

 #### Design Overview Diagram